Takanori Sugeno

 Takanori Sugeno (菅野 孝憲, Sugeno Takanori) is a Japanese football player who plays for Hokkaido Consadole Sapporo.

 Playing career

 Although considered short for a goalkeeper, standing at 178 cm, he makes up for his lack of height with superb agility and reflexes.

-In 2006, he was part of the Yokohama FC defense that set a J.League record when they did not concede a goal for 770 consecutive minutes, breaking Shimizu S-Pulse's 731 minutes recorded in 1993.
+In 2006, he was a part of the Yokohama FC defense that set a J.League record when they did not concede a goal for 770 consecutive minutes, breaking Shimizu S-Pulse's 731 minutes recorded in 1993.
 They also kept 7 consecutive clean sheets (which was also a tied J2 League record) en route to promotion to the J1 League.

-In 2007 Sugeno was named J.league rookie of the year.
+In 2007, Sugeno was named J.league rookie of the year.
 In 2008, he was signed by Kashiwa Reysol, a move which some consider unwise as Kashiwa already have a good and relatively young goalkeeper in Yuta Minami.